 A number of distribution, financing and recycling challenges need to be overcome to develop reliable, sustainable and modern solutions for facilitating access to energy.
 For this reason, TATES teams up with different institutional, nonprofit and industrial partners, developing innovative solutions to deliver energy to the greatest number of people.

-In addition, as part of our commitment to providing reliable, sustainable and modern power solutions to remote communities, we are building a network of institutional, nonprofit, financial and industrial partners to maximize our impact and rise to the distribution, financing and recycling challenges.
-To date, around 50 partnerships have been established.
+In addition, as part of our commitment to providing reliable, lasting and modern power solutions to remote communities, we are building a network of institutional, nonprofit, financial and industrial partners to maximize our impact and rise to the distribution, financing and recycling challenges.
+To date, around 50 such partnerships have been established.